 Ancient Tamil Literature

-consists of some of the earliest existing Tamil literature and deals with various themes like governance love, war, bereavement and trade.
+Sangam literature consists of some of the earliest existing Tamil literature and deals with various themes like governance love, war, bereavement and trade.
 But most of the literature of that period has been lost.
 The literary works available at present from the Sangam age is a small part of the entire Tamil literature created during this Tamil golden age.
 The available literary works have been chronologically divide into 3 segments, which include the Major 18 Anthology Series that consists of 8 anthologies and 10 idylls; the 5 Great Epics; and Tolkaappiyam, a work on grammar, rhetoric, phonetics and poetics.
 The Sangam period is regarded as the golden period of Tamil language.
 During this era, the Tamil nation was ruled by the Cheras, the Cholas and the Pandyas.

 Tolkappiyam is a textbook on Tamil grammar providing the intonation and syntax of words and sentences.
 Moreover it is a categorization of animals, habitats, plants and humans and also vividly discusses about human emotions and interactions.
 Tamil literature was classified into Akam (subjective) and Puram (objective) categories.
 A collection of poems named Kuruntokai, of the Ettuthokai anthology, showcases the initial management of the Sangam landscape.
 These can be also found in later works of Akananuru and Paripaatal.
 Akaval and Kalippa poetic forms were mostly used by scholars and poets of the Sangam period.

-Didatic or Ethical Literature Period
+Didatic or Ethical Literature Period in Tamil Literature

 Didatic period in Tamil literature began 3 centuries after the Sangam period, which was witness to the mutual cooperation of the 2 major languages of the era, Tamil and Sanskrit.
-Between these 2 major North Indian and South Indian languages, various concepts and words related to religion, philosophy and ethics were mutually loaned and traded.
+Between these two major North Indian and South Indian languages, various concepts and words related to religion, philosophy and ethics were mutually loaned and traded.
 During 300 CE, the Kalabhras, who were mainly were Buddhist, greatly influenced the Tamil country.
 Numerous Buddhist scholars and authors emerged and evolved during this era.
 Moreover, Buddhism and Jainism saw rapid development in the region and the entire country as well.
 These scholars and authors reflected the ascetic faiths in their religion in their works and created literature based on ethics and morality.
 Several Buddhist and Jain poets significantly contributed to the production of such didactic literary works that included lexicography and grammar.
 During this period, the collection the minor 18 anthology was created.

 Tirukkural by Thiruvalluvar is perhaps the most renowned of the ethical literatures from this period and is an all inclusive manual of ethics, polity and love.
 The book contains 1,330 kural that are divided into chapters of 10 kurals each.
 The initial 38 are on ethics, the next 70 are on polity and the rest are on love.
 Other well known literary works from the Didatic period of Tamil literature are Nalatiyar, Iniyavai Narpathu, Kalavali and Inna Narpathu.
 Nalatiyar and Pazhamozhi Nanuru, popular Jain texts, comprise 400 poems and each poem quotes a proverb with illustrated stories.